robwelan/be-a-react-dev-ws-01/content/blog/weather-app-let-us-look-at-state-management/index.md

 ## Introduction

-In a <a href="/weather-app-use-weather-forecast-query-by-coords.ts/"><strong>previous article</strong></a> we looked at using coordingates to get weather data.
+In the <a href="/weather-app-use-weather-forecast-query-by-coords.ts/"><strong>previous article</strong></a> we looked at using coordingates to get weather data.

 This post looks at the state which is used to store the retrieved data.
 Buckle up.
 This is going to be a bumpy ride.